How to Restart Apache in Ubuntu [3 Best Methods]

 TL;DR

-To learn to restart Apache in Ubuntu, you can try these three methods:
+To learn to restart Apache Ubuntu, you can follow these steps:

-Read the guide below to learn different methods to restart Apache in Ubuntu and the best practices to restart Apache.
+Read the guide below to learn different methods to Ubuntu restart Apache and the best practices to restart Apache.

 1. systemctl command